How can I troubleshoot unusual resource activity with my AWS account?

 - Open the CloudTrail console, and then choose Event history.

-- Select the Filter drop-down menu, and then choose Resource name.
+- Select the Filter dropdown list, and then choose Resource name.

 - In the Enter resource name field, paste the EC2 instance ID, and then choose enter on your device.